Jul 9, 2018

 - Use ergonomic equipment.
 Ergonomics is the science of creating a work space to maximize the comfort and safety of workers.
 By using ergonomic lifting equipment and machines, you can avoid unnecessary stress on your arms and shoulders.

 - Pay attention to posture.
 Proper posture is important to reduce the strain on your arms, back, neck, and shoulders.
 Whether you are sitting at a desk all day or working on an assembly line in a factory, you need to always pay attention to your posture.
 Using good posture can help you avoid injuries from bending down, lifting heavy loads, or reaching overhead.

 - Take breaks.
 It is important to take breaks regularly, and to avoid staying in the same position for hours at a time.
 Your muscles and tendons need to relax, and taking a quick break can help prevent a rotator cuff injury.

 - Stretch and strengthen your muscles.
 Strengthening the muscles in your back, neck, arms, and shoulders can help prevent a rotator cuff injury.
 You will be less likely to strain your shoulder joints when lifting heavy objects or reaching overhead.
 Furthermore, stretching your arms and shoulders throughout the day can help release tension and increase flexibility.

-At The Law Offices of Nathaniel F. Hansford, LLC, we are passionate about helping injured workers seek financial relief.
+At Hansford McDaniel LLC, we are passionate about helping injured workers seek financial relief.
 If you have suffered a rotator cuff injury or other type of injury at work, we will help you file a claim and walk you through the legal process.
 With our Atlanta workers’ compensation attorneys on your side, you can receive attentive legal services every step of the way.

 Ready to schedule a free consultation?
 Contact our firm today to get started.